SiriDB/grafana-siridb-http-example/README Raspberry.md

 ```
 > Hint: you can view the output from a SiriDB process by using for example `cat siridb0.log` or `tail -f siridb0.log`.

-Now we need the SiriDB Admin tool to create the actual database.
+Now we use the SiriDB HTTP API to create the actual database.
 SiriDB has a default service account `sa` with password `siri` which we will use.
-For our tutorial we only need a database with `second` precision so we add the `-t` flag.
-We also select a shard duration of 6 hours for this databae
+For our tutorial we only need a database with `second` precision.
+We also select a shard duration of 6 hours for this database
 because our measurement interval will be only a few seconds.
 Sometimes you might want to store one value per measurement in each hour or even per day
 in which case your database will perform better by using a larger shard duration.

-> If you want to learn more about the admin tool, you can look at the Github page: https://github.com/transceptor-technology/siridb-admin#readme

-Create the database on the first SiriDB server which is running on port `9000`:
+Create the database on the first SiriDB server which is running on port `9000` using curl with basic authentication:

 ```
-siridb-admin -u sa -p siri -s localhost:9000 new-database -d tutorialdb -t "s" --duration-num "6h"
+curl --location --request POST 'http://localhost:9020/new-database' \
+--header 'Content-Type: application/json' \
+--header 'Authorization: Basic c2E6c2lyaQ==' \
+--header 'Content-Type: text/plain' \
+--data-raw '{
+    "dbname": "tutorialdb",
+    "time_precision": "s",
+    "buffer_size": 8192,
+    "duration_num": "6h",
+    "duration_log": "3d"
+}'
 ```

 Now we have a database and we can use the default database user `iris` with password `siri` to extend the database
 with a replica on the second server (running on port `9001`):
 ```
-siridb-admin -u sa -p siri -s localhost:9001 new-replica -d tutorialdb -U iris -P siri -S localhost:9000 --pool 0 --force
+curl --location --request POST 'http://localhost:9021/new-replica' \
+--header 'Content-Type: application/json' \
+--header 'Authorization: Basic c2E6c2lyaQ==' \
+--header 'Content-Type: text/plain' \
+--data-raw '{
+    "dbname": "tutorialdb",
+    "username": "iris",
+    "password": "siri",
+    "host": "localhost",
+    "port": 9000,
+    "pool": 0
+}'
 ```

 We start by downloading the Python script (and this tutorial):